Nvim :help

 :let var1 = mylist[0] :let var2 = mylist[1] :let rest = mylist[2:]Except that there is no error if there are only two items. "rest" will be an empty list then.

-To change a specific item of a list use :let this way::let list[4] = "four" :let listlist[0][3] = itemTo change part of a list you can specify the first and last item to be modified.
+:let list[4] = "four" :let listlist[0][3] = itemTo change part of a list you can specify the first and last item to be modified.
 The value must at least have the number of items in the range:

 :let list[3:5] = [3, 4, 5]To add items to a List in-place, you can use :let+= (list-concatenation):